Gaia EDR3 view on Galactic globular clusters: Orbits of globular clusters

 Other conspicuous features in Figure~\ref{fig:orbit_params} include the populations of high-eccentricity clusters with semimajor axes in the range $6-20$~kpc, which are believed to be associated with an ancient merger of a satellite galaxy on a nearly radial orbit \citep{Myeong2018}.
 Finally, a significant fraction of clusters in the inner part of the Galaxy (with semimajor axes below $6-8$~kpc) have low eccentricity, prograde disc-like orbits (coloured dark red/purple on the plot).
 Some of the recently discovered objects in the outer part of the Galaxy also share these characteristics.
 We computed the reflex-corrected PM (assuming that the distance is known to sufficient accuracy), and for several clusters at low Galactic latitudes ($|b|<25^\circ$), the PM component perpendicular to the Galactic plane ($\mu_b^\mathrm{corr}$) is significantly smaller than the parallel component ($\mu_l^\mathrm{corr}$).
 We may conclude that the orbits of these clusters necessarily stay close to the disc plane, even if the line-of-sight velocity is not known (these cases are marked by italic).
 This subset of disc-like clusters includes BH~140, BH~176, \textit{BLISS~1}, ESO~93--8, \textit{Ko~2}, Mercer~5, \textit{Pfleiderer~2}, Segue~3.
 Some of these objects may well be old open clusters rather than globular clusters.
 The orbit of \textit{Ryu~059} also lies close to the disc plane but is retrograde and highly eccentric (although its line-of-sight velocity is not known, the reflex-corrected sky-plane velocity already exceed 400~\kms), with the estimated apocentre radii exceeding 100~kpc.
 It is quite plausible that the distance to this cluster is overestimated -- a similar story happened with Djorg~1, for which a 30\% downward distance revision by \citet{Ortolani2019a} made its orbit much less eccentric and more realistic.
 Finally, \textit{Kim~3}, Laevens~3, Mu\~noz~1, \textit{Ryu~879} have high-inclination orbits.

 As is clear from Figure~\ref{fig:orbit_params}, the orbital parameters often have significant uncertainties, but these are strongly correlated, therefore quoting the confidence intervals on $r_\mathrm{peri/apo}$ or eccentricity makes little sense without a full covariance matrix, or better, the full posterior distribution.
-Rather than providing these quantities in a tabular form, we list the observables (distance, PM and line-of-sight velocity) and their uncertainties (which are nearly uncorrelated) in Table~\ref{tab:catalogue}, and provide a Python script\footnote{\url{https://github.com/GalacticDynamics-Oxford/GaiaTools}} for computing orbits in any given potential, sampling from the possible range of initial conditions for each cluster; the integrations are carried out with the \textsc{Agama} library for galactic dynamics \citep{Vasiliev2019a}.
+Rather than providing these quantities in a tabular form, we provide a Python script\footnote{\url{https://github.com/GalacticDynamics-Oxford/GaiaTools}} for computing orbits in any given potential, sampling from the possible range of initial conditions for each cluster; the integrations are carried out with the \textsc{Agama} library for galactic dynamics \citep{Vasiliev2019a}.